19 Tools That Can Help You Live Alone With Illness or Disability

 “I use WiFi-enabled smart plugs, so I don’t have to get up to turn the lights on or off throughout the house.
 I can just do it all (from my bed) on my phone,” said Rachel Kamman.
 “I even have one plugged into my box fan near the bed.
 If I get too hot at night, I can turn it on without having to get up, or even turn on any lights.
 It’s so helpful, it’s like magic.”

-Buy the smart plug featured above for $24.99 from Best Buy.
+Buy the smart plugs featured above for $37.99 from Amazon.

 4. Microwave Steamer